-Maximizing participation from women and girls in a gender-integrated programme
+Maximizing participation from women and girls in a gender-integrated digital programme

 This article explains lessons from Every1Mobile’s ‘I Am Purple’ programme on how we built trust, and incorporated active safeguarding and quality assurance into the day-to-day management of our online community.

 I Am Purple was a youth-focused gender empowerment programme, funded by DFID, now FCDO, that used digital platforms to change harmful social norms around gender equality among young men and women in Nigeria.
 This 5-year programme applied social norm theory to address 3 key areas:

 I am Purple was part of Voices for Change which aimed to change social perceptions, norms and expectations of girls by implementing a nationwide communication campaign to deliver key messages and mobilise real-world action.
 Evidence showed that while it is possible for social norms to change, people are reluctant to change until they believe that others in their reference group are changing too.

 ‘I am Purple’ aimed to start a conversation around a 50/50 gender equal world.
 We used social behaviour change communication techniques and deep user engagement to build confidence and self-esteem as well as achieve attitude and perception changes.
 It included an e-learning component, the Purple Academy, designed to educate and empower young men and women around gender equality.

 The design strategy, user experience and content strategy, was developed through the process of Human Centred Design, by consulting and co-creating with our target users.
 Through this process, we aimed to understand their technographic context, existing knowledge and perspectives, drivers of and barriers to enacting target behaviours, as well as preferred learning style and the target groups motivations.
 We then developed a tailored and contextualised behaviour change strategy, designed for our specific target groups.